How to match wine to cheese using weight, region, and flavor contrast principles

 Most pairing failures come from ignoring the weight-matching rule or defaulting to red wine with everything.

 Building a cheese board for a wine pairing?
-Our cheese board guide covers selection and layout, and the pairing principles above will help you choose wines that work across the whole board.
+Board order and layout affect how fresh, bloomy, hard, and blue cheeses meet the wines across the whole spread.

 Wine and Cheese Pairing by Cheese Type